 Variable used can have only two values.
 Binary 1 for HIGH and Binary 0 for LOW.

-Complement of a variable is represented by a overbar (-).
-Thus complement of variable B is represented as .
+Complement of a variable is represented by an overbar (-).
+Thus, complement of variable B is represented as .
 Thus if B = 0 then = 1 and B = 1 then = 0.